 Q: What is the PE kit?

-It is vital for the health and safety of the children that they change for P.E., therefore all children must have plimsolls (boot trainers are not an acceptable substitute for indoors) and slip-ons are recommended for children who are unable to tie their laces
+It is vital for the health and safety of the children that they have correct clothing and footwear for P.E., therefore all children must have plimsolls (boot trainers are not an acceptable substitute for indoors) and slip-ons are recommended for children who are unable to tie their laces.

 Games shirts, tracksuits and trainers may be worn for outdoor activities